micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-36-rashi_en.md

 ### passuk 2
 <b>Adah, the daughter of Eylon.</b> She is [also called] Bosmas the daughter of Eylon. and she is called Bosmas because she would burn incense—<i>besamim</i> to idols.
 <b>Oholivomoh.</b> She is [also called] Yehudis.
-He [Eisov] called her by the name Yehudis [meaning Jewess] to indicate that she denies idolatry in order to mislead his father.
+He [Essav] called her by the name Yehudis [meaning Jewess] to indicate that she denies idolatry in order to mislead his father.
 <b>The daughter of Anoh, daughter of Tzivon.</b> If she was the daughter of Anoh then she was not the daughter of Tzivon!
 [But the explanation is] Anoh was the son of Tzivon, as it is said: “These are the sons of Tzivon: Ayoh and Anoh,” thus telling us that Tzivon came upon his daughter-in-law, Anoh’s wife, and Ohilovomoh was born as a result of both.
 Scripture thereby informs you that they were all of illegitimate birth.

 ### passuk 3
 <b>Bosmas, the daughter of Yishmael.</b> In another place she is referred to as Machalas.
 We find in the Aggadah of the Book of Shmuel: There are three whose sins are forgiven: 1) A convert upon converting, 2) one who is elevated to a high position, and 3) when one takes a wife.
-The source for the latter is derived from here—it is for this reason that she is called Machalas because his [Eisov’s] sins were forgiven [נִמְחֲלוּ].
+The source for the latter is derived from here—it is for this reason that she is called Machalas because his [Essav’s] sins were forgiven [נִמְחֲלוּ].
-<b>The sister of Nevayos.</b> Because he [Nevayos] married her off to him [Eisov] after Yishmael died, she is called by his name.
+<b>The sister of Nevayos.</b> Because he [Nevayos] married her off to him [Essav] after Yishmael died, she is called by his name.

 ### passuk 4

 ### passuk 5
-<b>Oholivomoh bore, etc.</b> This Korach was of illegitimate birth and was fathered by Eliphaz who came upon his father’s wife, Oholivomoh, the wife of Eisov, for he is listed among the chiefs of Eliphaz. at the end of this narrative.
+<b>Oholivomoh bore, etc.</b> This Korach was of illegitimate birth and was fathered by Eliphaz who came upon his father’s wife, Oholivomoh, the wife of Essav, for he is listed among the chiefs of Eliphaz. at the end of this narrative.

 ### passuk 6
 <b>And went to a land.</b> To reside wherever he might find [room].

 ### passuk 7
 <b>Land in which they lived temporarily could not</b> provide sufficient pasture for their animals.
-A Midrashic explanation is: <b>Away from his brother, Yaakov.</b> [I.e.,] because of the bill of indebtedness [implied] in the decree: “That your descendants will be foreigners,” that was imposed on the descendants of Yitzchok.
+A Midrashic explanation is: <b>Away from his brother, Yaakov.</b> [I.e.,] because of the bill of indebtedness [implied] in the decree: “That your descendants will be foreigners,” that was imposed on the descendants of Yitzchak.
 He [therefore] thought, “I will leave here, I want no share in the gift-± this land which has been given to him—nor in the payment of the bill [of indebtedness].
 [Another reason for his leaving:] Due to the shame [of the fact] that he sold his birthright.

 ### passuk 8